 The data was obtained by LAMOST, a spectroscopic survey telescope that is capable to take 4,000 spectra in a single exposure.
 So far LAMOST has obtained more than 8 million stellar spectra for studies of the formation of the Milky Way.
 “The massive spectra provided by the LAMOST survey give us a great opportunity to find chemically peculiar stars,” says XING Qianfan, Ph.D., first author of this paper.
 This type of stars can be used to explore the chemical evolution of different stellar systems.
 Xing continues, “This newly discovered star with large excesses of heavy elements provides a window for exploring the chemical evolution of disrupted dwarf galaxies.
 The star formation in dwarf galaxies is relatively slow comparing to larger galaxies, leading to chemical differences among their stellar populations.
 For instance, the magnesium to iron (Mg/Fe) abundance ratios in stars of dwarf galaxies currently found around the Milky Way are much smaller than those in the majority of stars in the Milky Way.”

 “This is the first discovery of a star having a very low amount of magnesium and an excessive amount of heavy elements,” says co-author LI Haining, Ph.D.

-The extreme enhancement of heavy elements of this star suggests this dwarf galaxy was affected by high-yield rapid neutron-capture process (r-process), the dominant process through which elements heavier than iron are formed.
-Such process may happen during mergers of binary neutron stars in the dwarf galaxy.
+The extreme enhancement of heavy elements of this star suggests this dwarf galaxy was affected by a high-yield rapid neutron-capture process (r-process), the dominant process through which elements heavier than iron are formed.
+Such a process may happen during mergers of binary neutron stars in the dwarf galaxy.

 “The discovery of this chemically peculiar star is a good start of chemical identification of stars accreted from dwarf galaxies.
 Such stars will be good tracers for exploring the assemble history of the Milky Way,” says ZHAO.